 1834 The Grand National Consolidated Trades Union (GNCTU) advocates the demand for equal pay.
-The GNCTU encourages, with some success the formation of 'Lodges of Industrious Females'
+The GNCTU encourages, with some success the formation of 'Lodges of Industrious Females'.

-1888 Clementina Black, Secretary of the Women's Trade Union League, secures the first successful equal pay resolution at Trades Union Congress
+1888 Clementina Black, Secretary of the Women's Trade Union League, secures the first successful equal pay resolution at Trades Union Congress.

-1904 Equal Pay League is established which becomes the National Federation of Women Teachers in 1906
+1904 Equal Pay League is established which becomes the National Federation of Women Teachers in 1906.

-1910 Women Chainmakers win the first minimum wage victory, leading to fairer pay for all industries.
-However, Beatrice Webb as a member of the War Cabinet Committee disagrees with the findings of the Committee's report.
+1910 Women Chainmakers win the first minimum wage victory, leading to fairer pay for all.